avilabon/MDEF_Albert/docs/term3/T3-05-DigitalPrototypingForDesign/T3-05-01-DP4D_Module4.md

     - [**Processing** is an open source programming language and development environment designed to facilitate the creation of graphics, animations and interactions, especially used in digital art, graphic design and educational projects.](https://processing.org/)
     - [Turbulente repository](https://github.com/TURBULENTE/prototypingInteractions)
     - [Atlas of emotions](https://atlasofemotions.org/)
+    - **Max 8** is a visual programming language and environment for creating interactive multimedia applications, particularly in music and sound art.